-Greenhouse Gases Gases which occur naturally but due to human activity are intensifying climate change effects.
-Habitable Rooms Any room which is used (or intended to be used) for sleeping, eating or living.
+Gases which occur naturally but due to human activity are intensifying climate change effects.
+Any room which is used (or intended to be used) for sleeping, eating or living.
 Rooms which are not included would be hallways, service rooms, kitchens, laundry rooms and WCs/bathrooms.
-Habitat Regulation Assessment (HRA) An HRA identifies any aspect of the emerging Local Plan that would have the potential to cause a likely significant effect on certain environmentally protected sites including Natura 2000 sites and Special Areas of Conservation.
+An HRA identifies any aspect of the emerging Local Plan that would have the potential to cause a likely significant effect on certain environmentally protected sites including Natura 2000 sites and Special Areas of Conservation.
 The assessment may identify effects in isolation or cumulatively and should identify appropriate mitigation strategies where impacts are identified.
-Health Impact Assessment An assessment of how a proposal may potentially affect health and wellbeing of a population.
-Hectare (ha) A unit of measurement commonly used to measure land.
+An assessment of how a proposal may potentially affect health and wellbeing of a population.
+A unit of measurement commonly used to measure land.
 1 hectare = 10,000 square metres or 2.5 acres.
-Heritage asset A building, monument, site, place, area or landscape with historic interest that provides a material record of history or meaning for a community.
+A building, monument, site, place, area or landscape with historic interest that provides a material record of history or meaning for a community.
 Heritage assets may be either 'designated' or 'non-designated' and have a degree of significance that merits consideration in planning decisions.
-Housing mix The range of housing unit sizes (e.g. 1-bed, 2-bed, 3-bed units), tenures (e.g. for sale, social rent, affordable rent) and different types of homes (e.g. traditional houses, apartments).
-Index of Multiple Deprivation An index produced by the government at the neighbourhood level and made up from six indicators (income; employment; health deprivation and disability; education; skills and training; housing; and geographical access to services).
-Infill Development When small areas of vacant land in urban or rural areas are developed.
-Infrastructure The network of services to which most buildings or activities are connected.
+The range of housing unit sizes (e.g. 1-bed, 2-bed, 3-bed units), tenures (e.g. for sale, social rent, affordable rent) and different types of homes (e.g. traditional houses, apartments).
+An index produced by the government at the neighbourhood level and made up from six indicators (income; employment; health deprivation and disability; education; skills and training; housing; and geographical access to services).
+When small areas of vacant land in urban or rural areas are developed.
+The network of services to which most buildings or activities are connected.
 Infrastructure includes physical services serving the development (e.g. gas, electricity and water supply; telephones, sewerage) and includes networks of roads, public transport routes, footpaths etc. as well as community facilities and green infrastructure.
-Intensification Further development within the existing urban area often at an increased density.
-Land Assembly The activity of a public body with the legal powers to buy property at a fair price to combine land parcels from different ownerships.
-Local Centres An area including shops and other facilities for local people.
-Local Housing Need An assessment of the need for housing at a local level over a period of time using the standard methodology set out by the Government.
-Locally Listed Building Buildings and structures of local interest that contribute to the heritage, identity and streetscape of an area.
+Further development within the existing urban area often at an increased density.
+The activity of a public body with the legal powers to buy property at a fair price to combine land parcels from different ownerships.
+An area including shops and other facilities for local people.
+An assessment of the need for housing at a local level over a period of time using the standard methodology set out by the Government.
+Buildings and structures of local interest that contribute to the heritage, identity and streetscape of an area.
 Locally listed buildings do not merit statutory listing (i.e. Grade 1, 2 or 2) but are considered to be of local architectural or historic value.
-Main Town Centre Uses Activities which are appropriate for town centres including retail eating and drinking, leisure, entertainment, offices, cultural and tourism development.
-Market housing Housing that is for sale on the open market without restrictions on pricing or tenure.
-Major Development In terms of residential development, greater than 10 dwellings or 0.5 hectares.
-In terms of other development, a floorspace increase of greater than 1000 square meters is considered to be major development.
-Mass Rapid Transit (MRT) Urban transport system capable of carrying large numbers of passengers quickly.
-Encompasses transport modes that run on roads, rails or a combination of these.
-Masterplan A long-term planning document that provides a conceptual framework to guide future growth and development, usually on large sites.
-Ministry of Housing, Communities and Local Government (MHCLG) The government department responsible for planning and local government.
-Minor Development In terms of residential development, less than 10 dwellings or 0.5 hectares.
+Activities which are appropriate for town centres including retail eating and drinking, leisure, entertainment, offices, cultural and tourism development.
+Housing that is for sale on the open market without restrictions on pricing or tenure.
+In terms of residential development, greater than 10 dwellings or 0.5 hectares.
+In terms of other development, a floorspace increase of greater than 1000 square meters is considered to be major development. $\label{thm:capable} Urban \ transport \ system \ capable \ of \ carrying \ large \ numbers \ of \ passengers \ quickly. \ Encompasses \ transport \ modes \ that \ run \ on \ roads, \ rails \ or \ a \ combination \ of \ these.$ A long-term planning document that provides a conceptual framework to guide future growth and development, usually on large sites.
+The government department responsible for planning and local government.
+In terms of residential development, less than 10 dwellings or 0.5 hectares.
 In terms of other development, a floorspace lower than 1,000 square meters would be considered to be minor development.
-Mixed-use Development A development that is comprised of different land uses, such as employment and residential uses.